This is for POWH Aged care and Rehabilitation

 The Spinal Injuries Unit has a Sport and Recreation Officer who will assist you to pursue your particular sporting and recreational interests.

-The Sport and Recreational Officer organises monthly community visits and other activities away from the hospital.
-These are very important because they not only provide a break from regular treatment programs but are also very beneficial in the process of adjustment back into the community.
+The Sport and Recreational Officer organises community access visits and other activities away from the hospital.
+These are very beneficial in the process of adjustment back into the community.

-As well as these regular community access visits, the Sport and Recreation Officer will arrange attendance and participation in a variety wheelchair sports ‘come and try’ sessions and other activities which frequently occur outside normal working hours.
+As well as these community access visits, the Sport and Recreation Officer can arrange attendance and participation in a variety wheelchair sports ‘come and try’ sessions and other activities which may occur outside normal working hours.

-The Sport and Recreation Officer also can advise you a many other aspects of your recreational life such as access issues, public transport, accommodation, travel, etc. and has a wide range of resource material to which you can refer.
+The Sport and Recreation Officer also can advise you on many other aspects of your recreational life such as community access, public transport, accommodation, travel, etc. and has a wide range of resource material to which you can refer.

-From a clinical perspective the Sport and Recreational Officer works in the Physiotherapy Department and assists the physiotherapists with your physiotherapy program, conducts any hydrotherapy sessions (under the guidance of the physiotherapists) and will be responsible for any wheelchair skill training where appropriate.
+From a clinical perspective the Sport and Recreational Officer works in the Physiotherapy Department and assists the physiotherapists with your physiotherapy program, conducts hydrotherapy sessions (under the guidance of the physiotherapists) and will teach wheelchair skill training.

 Social Workers